 "Dormer" is a window vertical in a roof or the roofed structure containing such a window.
 A dormer is considered an alteration to a building, as it stays within the roof line and does not increase the floor area dimensions.

 17.04.333 Duplex

-"Duplex" means a building designed or used for residence purposes containing two dwelling units on one lot.
+"Duplex" means a building containing two dwelling units on one lot.
 The units in a duplex must share a common structural wall or a common floor/ceiling.